karlbuscheck/semantic-search-engines/README.md

 Along the way, I dug into embeddings -- how they work, how they're built, and how they power all sorts of AI tools, like ChatGPT, by turning language into numbers.
 Below is a roadmap of what this notebook covers.

 ## The Roadmap
--Loading and using pretrained embeddings
+- Loading and using pretrained embeddings
--A quick word on embeddings
+- A quick word on embeddings
--Preparing the corpus for semantic search
+- Preparing the corpus for semantic search
--Creating a TF-IDF search engine for baseline comparison -Building a semantic search engine with pretrained embeddings -Creating the document-features matrix
+- Creating a TF-IDF search engine for baseline comparison
+- Building a semantic search engine with pretrained embeddings
+- Creating the document-features matrix
+- Engineering the semantic search function
+- Building a semantic search engine with custom-trained embeddings
+- Creating (another) document-features matrix
--Engineering the semantic search function
+- Re-engineering the semantic search function
--Building a semantic search engine with custom-trained embeddings -Creating (another) document-features matrix -Re-engineering the semantic search function -Comparing the search engines and crowning an unexpected winner
+- Comparing the search engines and crowning an unexpected winner

 ## Tools & Libraries Used
 - **Jupyter Notebook** — for interactive coding and exploration